Ayurvedic Nutrition

 7-Day Kapha Meal Plan

-This sample meal plan demonstrates light, warming, Kapha-balancing meals for a full week.
+A week of light, warming, Kapha-balancing meals.
 Remember: Kapha types may skip breakfast entirely when not hungry.

 Monday